brianbingbong/culture-measure/README.md

 # culture-measure
 This project aims to measure organisational culture of companies through application of machine learning and NLP to process publicly available organisation artefacts and company reviews.
+After data filtering and pre-processing, topic models are trained using STM on annual reports, and on Glassdoor reviews using overall star ratings as a topical prevalence covariate.

 ## Usage